8 Reasons Why a Car Won’t Start

 6. Batteries and Battery Cables

 The battery should always be the first place you go when you are in a no-start circumstance.
 If your vehicle battery does not have enough Cranking Amps to turn your engine over, you may have a dead battery or a bad cell within the battery.
-Most batteries are non-serviceable; if you have a bad cell, you would generally replace the battery.
+Most batteries are non-serviceable; you would generally replace the battery if you have a bad cell.

-But, if you find that you left your lights on too long or your accessory on and your battery is just drained, you can jump your car using jumper cables, another car, or a jump pack.
-If your car starts with a jump, you’d want to let your car run between 10 minutes to half an hour to let your alternator recharge your battery properly.
+But, if you left your lights on too long or your accessory on and your battery drained, you can jump your car using jumper cables, another car, or a jump pack.
+If your car starts with a jump, you’d want to let your car run for 10 minutes to half an hour to let your alternator recharge your battery properly.
 After your car has run and you feel your battery is properly charged, shut your engine down and try to restart.
 If your car starts up like normal, you are most likely in the clear.

-However, it is good practice to have a car battery charger on hand to let your battery “trickle charge” for a few hours or even overnight to prevent premature battery failure.
+However, having a car battery charger on hand is good practice.
+To prevent premature battery failure, let your battery “trickle charge” for a few hours or even overnight.

 If you get your car started and know the battery is in good standing but still have issues with your battery “draining,” your car may be experiencing parasitic draw.
 This can come from any electrical component in your vehicle.
 However, for this article, bad battery cables could be the culprit of your battery’s draw.

 TRY NOT TO GO DIRECTLY TO THE BATTERY-POSITIVE POST.
-TRY TO MAKE SURE YOU ARE CONTACTING THE CABLE END THAT ATTACHES TO THE POS POST.
+TRY TO MAKE SURE YOU CONTACT THE CABLE END THAT ATTACHES TO THE POS POST.

 7. Starter Solenoid

-If you find your engine does not crank at all, you may have to see if your starter is even operating.
+If your engine does not crank, you may have to see if your starter is even operating.
 When you go to start your car, listen for a click.
-If you have a click, that generally means that the starter is getting the correct voltage from the battery, but the starter motor is faulty.
+If you have a click, that generally means the starter is getting the correct voltage from the battery, but the starter motor is faulty.
 If you’re unsure if you hear the click you need to hear, you can also confirm whether or not you’re getting voltage by placing your voltmeter on the s terminal on your starter solenoid and the ground starter (generally grounded through the starter itself.
-So the starter body would be an acceptable place to put the test lead.
+So, the starter body would be an acceptable place to put the test lead.

 Then have someone turn the key for you as if they were to start the vehicle and read if you’re getting battery voltage.
 If not, you would have a problem somewhere in the starter signal circuit.
 If you are getting battery voltage, a new starter is probably required for your car to start.